RedisLabs/redislabs-docs/content/platforms/kubernetes/_index.md

 - Step 1: Create a Kubernetes cluster on Google Cloud
 - Step 2: Deploy the Redis Enterprise containers to Kubernetes cluster
-- Step 3: Setup Redis Enterprise cluster
+- Step 3: Set up Redis Enterprise cluster
 - Step 4: Create a Redis database and test your connectivity

 ### Requirements